The Natural Resources Defense Council recently produced a map addressing environmental justice in Chicago.*

 However, not all bus schedules are alike.
 Eighteen bus routes run 24 hours a day, while others have limited runs aside from weekday rush hours or don’t operate on the weekends.
 In addition, though many buses provide an essential, cost-effective means of transit, they tend to get stuck in traffic, slowing down overall service, which has led to bleeding ridership.
 Efforts to expand dedicated bus lanes outside of the Loop have been met with opposition, though city officials are also trying to fix that.

-With its ubiquity citywide, the bus network also travels to and through NRDC’s heavily burdened areas, so there is no issue with lack of access in these areas.
+With its ubiquity citywide, the bus network also travels to and through NRDC’s heavily burdened areas, so there is no issue with a lack of access in these areas.
 That said, though the equity for bus access is apparent across the city, it could be better.
 It’s difficult to say that the bus contributes to additional hardships on top of the heavily burdened communities.
 Even though older buses emit dangerous elements, many other buses are hybrids that operate on a combination of electricity and gas.
 Overall, their service is vital to residents of underprivileged neighborhoods, not a hindrance.

 Contributes to additional environmental burden: In general, no.